An anthology of translations of two tricky lines from Shakespeare's Othello in many languages

 These lines raise controversial questions for readers, actors, directors, critics, and editors, as well as translators.

-You can contribute in 3 ways: 1. use the Comments feature of this site; 2. fill in the form at Contribute; or 3. write to:
+You can contribute by filling in the form at Contribute; or writing to:

 Tom Cheesman — email@example.com